Azure/Azure-Sentinel/Playbooks/CiscoMeraki/Playbooks/Block-URL/readme.md

   Get the list of URLs as entities from the Incident.

 ## Check if Organization exists
- *  If organization name exists in list of organizations associated with the account, then get list of networks associated with the organization.
+ *  If organization name exists in list of organizations associated with the account, then return organization.
  *  If organization name does not exist, then terminate with the error that organization not found.

  ## Check if network exists
-  *  If network name exists in list of networks associated with the account, then return network associated with the organization.
+  *  If network name exists in list of networks associated with the organization, then return network associated with the organization.
  *  If network name does not exist, then terminate with the error that network not found.

 ## For each malicious URL received from the incident
  - Checks if the URL is blocked or allowed by the network of the organization.
    - If URL is allowed by the network then incident comment is created saying URL is allowed using content filtering.
    - If URL is blocked by network then incident comment is created saying URL is blocked using content filtering.
    - If URL is not part of the network, then such URL is blocked by playbook using content filtering.
+Incident Comment is created saying URL blocked by playbook.
-  - Incident Comment from all the cases are combined.
+ - Add incident Comment from all the cases.
-- Update the incident with status close.
+ - Update the incident with status 'Closed' and reason as
+   - For allowed URL - 'BenignPositive - SuspiciousButExpected'
+   - For blocked URL - 'TruePositive - SuspiciousActivity'

 ## Incident comment
 ![meraki](./Images/IncidentCommentLight.jpg)